dfuse-io/example-stream-action-rates/README.md

 ## Stream action rates example

-This example demonstrates how to use the dfuse GraphQL APIs in a React application to livestream the average rates from the top actions.
-A live demo is available [here](http://labs.dfuse.io/actionrates/)
+This example demonstrates how to use the dfuse GraphQL APIs in a React application to livestream the average execution rates for the top actions.
+A live demo is available [here](http://labs.dfuse.io/livesearch/).

 ### Quick Start